NathanToneNg/Thermal-Modeling-in-Matlab/clarifications.md

 # 9: Repick #Materials / Dimensions
 	* Allows the user to repick the number of materials or dimensions without resetting all other settings.

+# 10: Graphing Settings:
+	* Isosurface option applies for 3D case only: Will plot Isosurfaces for every 10th percentile
+	* Saving the movie will have the program save the movie as recentTestMovie.avi in your MATLAB folder.
+Drag this into the MATLAB Command Window to bring the movie to the workspace, and use * movie(recentTestMovie) * to play it.